vansh0112/TradeEasy/README.md

 # django-todo-app
-A Smple Todo App developed by Django Framework
+A Simple project developed by Django Framework